bhasling/bhasling.github.io/_pages/about.md

 Recent Experience
 ======
-I am working in Hydrogology related software engineering work in the Maxwell lab in the Civil Engeineering department at Princeton work with large clusters and pedabytes of data.
+I am working in Hydrogology related software engineering work in the Maxwell lab in the Civil Engineering department at Princeton working with large CPU/GPU clusters and pedabytes of data.

-Recently have been working mostly in python, javascript, shell scripts and CI/CD with Jenkins and GitHub actions.
+Recently I have been working mostly in python, javascript, shell scripts and CI/CD with Jenkins and GitHub actions.
-Also doing maintenance with software in C/C++ and Fortran.
+I also do maintenance with software in C/C++ and Fortran.